-So we can never know from creation or our conscience what God has done to save us.
-That is just something that mankind cannot learn on its own, regardless of any wisdom or knowledge he acquires.
-"However, as it is written: 'No eye has seen, no ear has heard, no mind has conceived what God has prepared for those who love him.'"
+So we can never know from creation or from our conscience what God has done to save us.
+That is something that mankind just cannot learn on its own, regardless of any wisdom or knowledge he or she acquires.
+We just can't save ourselves eternally.
+"However, as it is written: 'No eye has seen, no ear has heard, no mind has conceived what God has prepared for those who love him."
 1 Corinthians 2:9 (NIV)